 1. Escadaria Selarón

-Famed for its samba clubs, the neighbourhood of Lapa remains largely unvisited by day.
-But come in the morning to see Chilean-born artist Jorge Selarón at work on his fantastic, ever-changing creation: mosaic-covered steps made from colourful ceramic tiles that connect Lapa with the hill-top neighbourhood of Santa Teresa.
-The steps even make a cameo in Snoop Dogg and Pharrell’s ‘Beautiful’ video.
+Famed for its samba clubs, the neighborhood of Lapa remains largely unvisited by day.
+But come in the morning to see Chilean-born artist Jorge Selarón at work on his fantastic, ever-changing creation: mosaic-covered steps made from colorful ceramic tiles that connect Lapa with the hill-top neighborhood of Santa Teresa.

 2. Theatro Municipal

-Rio’s grand theatre looks lovelier than ever following a US$30-million renovation completed in 2010.
-Modelled after the Palais Garnier (home of the Paris Opera), the lavish building dates from 1909 and has a gilded interior replete with oil paintings by Eliseu Visconti, one of the godfathers of art nouveau in Brazil.
-Come for a guided tour by day, or book tickets to a performance (classical music, opera, ballet) by night in one of Brazil’s loveliest performance halls.
+Modeled after the Palais Garnier (home of the Paris Opera), Rio’s grand theatre dates from 1909 and has a gilded interior replete with oil paintings by Eliseu Visconti, one of the godfathers of art nouveau in Brazil.
+Come for a guided tour by day, or book tickets (theatromunicipal.rj.gov.br) to a classical music, opera, or ballet performance by night in one of Brazil’s loveliest performance halls.

 3. Sítio Burle Marx

 This verdant estate contains over 3000 plant species, including rare species from across the globe, making it a must-see for lovers of all things botanical.
 The gardens surround the former home and studio of Roberto Burle Marx, Brazil’s most famous landscape designer.
 You’ll need to hire a car (or a tour guide with one) as it’s located about 50km west of Rio.
-Call ahead to reserve a visit (+21 2410 1412).
+Call ahead to reserve a visit.

 4. Ilha de Paquetá